Alvord Oak (Quercus x alvordiana)

 Quercus dumosa var. alvordiana (Eastw.)
 Jeps.

 Quercus × alvordiana, the Alvord oak, is a hybrid oak in the genus Quercus.
-It has been reported to be a hybrid between Quercus douglasii and Quercus turbinella,[1][2] or between Q. douglasii and Quercus john-tuckeri,[3][4] which was formerly considered to be a variety of Q. turbinella.[5]
+It is a naturally occurring hybrid between Quercus douglasii and Quercus john-tuckeri.[2]

 Distribution